 Optimized: Assessors observe evidence of centralized tie-in and near real-time use of management process, such as integration of system inventory, CMDB or related tools, and ABM tools.
-For example, if a system is detected with a new hardware component, a real-time process kicks off to query system inventory tool to determine if it's been added to the inventory, and then a query to the

-CMDB to determine if they change was approved.
+For example, if a system is detected with a new hardware component, a real-time process kicks off to query system inventory tool to determine if it's been added to the inventory, and then a query to the CMDB to determine if they change was approved.
 Same theory applies to software changes (e.g., adding/removing software, changing software configuration, etc.) and other baseline configuration deviations discussed in earlier maturity levels.

 20. To what extent does the organization utilize configuration settings/common secure configurations for its information systems?
-Criteria Review Cycle Maturity Level Suggested Standard Source Evidence • NIST SP 800-53 (Rev. 5): CM-6, CM- 7, RA-5, and SI-2 • NIST SP 800-70 (Rev. 4) Core Ad Hoc The organization has not established policies and procedures for ensuring that configuration settings/common secure configurations are defined, implemented, and monitored. • • NIST CSF: ID.RA-1 and DE.CM-8 • NIST Security Defined The organization has developed, documented, and disseminated its policies and procedures for configuration settings/common secure configurations. • Policies and procedures for system hardening/configuration setting management, including processes for managing deviations; Measures for EO- Critical Software Use: SM 3.3 • EO 14028: Sections 4, 6, and 7 • OMB M-22-09 In addition, the organization has developed, documented, and disseminated common secure configurations (hardening guides) that are tailored to its environment.
-Further, the organization has established a deviation process. • Organization's tailored hardening guides • OMB M-23-03 • BOD 23-01 Consistently Implemented The organization consistently implements, assesses, and maintains secure configuration • Evidence of vulnerability scanning conducted for the last four quarters Acceptable deviation/exception lists/justifications for organizationally tailored hardening guides;
+Criteria Review Cycle Maturity Level Suggested Standard Source Evidence NIST SP 800-53 (Rev. 5): CM-6, CM- 7, RA-5, and SI-2 NIST SP 800-70 (Rev. 4) NIST CSF: ID.RA-1 and DE.CM-8 NIST Security Measures for EO- Critical Software Use: SM 3.3 EO 14028: Sections 4, 6, and 7 OMB M-22-09 OMB M-24-04 Core Ad HocThe organization has not established policies and procedures for ensuring that configuration settings/common secure configurations are defined, implemented, and monitored.DefinedThe organization has developed, documented, and disseminated its policies and procedures for configuration settings/common secure configurations.In addition, the organization has developed, documented, and disseminated common secure configurations (hardening guides) that are tailored to its environment.Further, the organization has established a deviation process Policies and procedures for system hardening/configuration setting management, including processes for managing deviations; Organization's tailored hardening guides